 - A TFT display

 - Redefined front-end

 The 2019 BMW S 1000 RR has different brakes to the earlier versions.
-They’re no longer made by Brembo and are now made by Hayes, an American company, apparently chosen after blind testing.
+They’re no longer made by Brembo and are now made by Hayes, an American company (owned by Brembo), apparently chosen after blind testing.
 The rear caliper is still made by Brembo.